matt-hwy1/bartender/README.md

 You should receive a JSON dump of cocktail data

-### ## Enhancements I'd add, given time, in rough order of importance
+### Enhancements I'd add, given time, in rough order of importance
-- I'd version the API, but the requirements stated no version number in the API path, so I omitted this
+- Version the API, but the requirements stated no version number in the API path, so I omitted this
-- I'd replace the to_json serialization with JBuilder or ActiveModel Serialization
+- Replace the to_json serialization with JBuilder or ActiveModel Serialization
-- I'd create a Docker compose file of both the Rails and React app to run them without manual steps
-- I'd integrate the React front end application into this Rails application.
-This would also allow me to remove the CORS support I included in the Rails app to allow API requests from another port on localhost
+- Integrate the React front end application into this Rails application.
+This would integrate both repositories as well as allow me to remove the CORS support I included in the Rails app to allow API requests from another port on localhost
+- Create a Docker compose file of both the Rails and React app to run them without manual steps
+- Authentication of the API, although the requirements stated that it was a public API
+- Implement full-text searching in the database and queries if it grows in size